-You need to get your business noticed, but should you invest time into social media or pay a web designer to create a website?
+You need to get your business noticed, but should you invest time in social media or pay a web designer to create a website?
 There are pros and cons to each.

 Social Media vs Website